BLOG

 An exhausted employee experiencing the effects of overtime on productivity.

-Employees working long hours costs the organization more than just the overtime pay.
-Take a closer look at the negative effects of overtime on employees and why managing these effects is critical for maintaining a productive and healthy workforce.
+Employees working long hours cost organizations more than just the overtime pay.
+Consider the negative effects of overtime on employees and why managing these effects is critical for maintaining a productive and healthy workforce.

 The effects of overtime on productivity